alebmorais/medical_automation/README.md

 #### Step 2: Common Causes and Solutions

 -   **Database Errors**: The script might be failing to connect to or initialize the `snippets.db` database.
-Ensure the `snippets.db` file and the directory containing it are owned by the `pi` user and have the correct permissions.
+Ensure the `snippets.db` file and the directory containing it are owned by the `medauto` user and have the correct permissions.
     ```bash
     # To fix permissions in your project directory
-    sudo chown -R pi:pi /home/pi/medical_automation
+    sudo chown -R medauto:medauto /opt/medical_automation
     ```

 -   **Syntax Errors**: A simple typo in `server.py` can cause it to fail on startup.
 The `journalctl` log will show the exact line number of the error.